naclonts/portfolio-blog/content/blog/database-analysis-using-openai-assistants/index.md

 - "When adding up item costs, include the tax percentage in the total."
 - "Call out possible performance impacts.
 The `orders` table has 5 million records."

 > ⚙️ *One bug/feature of the Assistants UX is that it doesn't accept `.sql` files.
-Rename the schema file's extension to `.txt` to get around this.*
+Rename the schema file extension to `.txt` to get around this.*

 ## Ask Questions ➡️ Get SQL Queries